 This bowl of deliciousness was chock full of local seafood and fresh local vegetables.
 After dinner, I had the opportunity to talk with the chef I convinced him to share his recipe for this delicious dish.

 Lisa’s dinner was every bit as delicious as she enjoyed another signature dish from Christophers, a warm seafood salad.
 She devoured this flavorful combination of local seafood and greens.
-If you love seafood as much as I do, make sure to check out my recipes for Bouillabaisse and my Baltimore Clam Bake.

 Where is Whidbey Island?